MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

   ```
 - Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is re-created.

+### Supported Postgres versions

+Postgres sources in Materialize require that upstream Postgres instances be [version 10](https://www.postgresql.org/about/news/postgresql-10-released-1786/) or greater.

 ## Examples

 ### Setting up PostgreSQL